AnkurNPande/Chat-Application-using-Java-/README.md

 Description :
               This application is developed by using virtual machine based language that is JAVA.
-              In this application, we have designed two way communication system as Server side and Client side. we used visual studio code as Editor.
+              In this application, we have designed two way communication system as Server side and Client side by using the concepts of socket programming. we used visual studio code as Editor.
               We have used IP address as localhost as this application is designed on the same machine.